August 13-20 // Plymouth, MA

 - apply stylistic elements (articulations, bowings, ornaments, etc.) appropriately

-- some familiarity with historical notation, or the willingness to learn more about it
+Participants must have some familiarity with historical notation, or the willingness to learn more about it.

 - Describe your experience playing ensemble music at an advanced level.

-- List the instrument(s) you would like to play or voice part that you sing.
+- List the instrument(s) you would like to play or the voice part that you sing.

 - Are there types of ensembles or repertoire that you are not interested in?

-- Please provide contact information for a teacher or conductor you’ve worked with.
+- Provide contact information for a teacher or conductor you’ve worked with.

 If the course is over-subscribed on March 15, preference will be given to more experienced musicians.